 Creating a User Experience research plan may seem straightforward, but one perfect method doesn't exist.

 The existence of many frameworks of UX research plans provides the best evidence that this is a demanding and challenging task.

-Every researcher, especially experienced one, has preferences in terms of structure, content, and level of detail of a research plan, which he uses in his studies.
+Every researcher, especially an experienced one, has preferences in terms of structure, content, and level of detail of a research plan, which they use in their studies.

-Every UX research novice usually learns about the current templates for creating research plans and modifies them to his own needs and preferences.
+Every UX research novice usually learns about the current templates for creating research plans and modifies them to their own needs and preferences.

 Nonetheless, there are standard elements to consider when creating your UX research plan.

 What are the advantages of creating research plans?
 What should a standard UX research plan contain?

 What elements shouldn't be forgotten when creating a User Experience research plan?
 Who is the research plan intended to serve?

 How should it be written?
 What information mustn't be missing in the standard research plan?

 You should read this article if the topic of User Experience research is important to you and you're looking for an optimal tool to support the research process.